 Just exclude the RadioDJ folder from being scanned.

-“Please take our word for it, RadioDJ is a as safe as houses & there are NO malware or viruses in the program”
+“Please take our word for it, RadioDJ is a as safe as houses & there is NO malware or any viruses in the program”

 We wouldn’t let the program near any of our computers if it had malware or spyware in it.